-Note: This will be the first post in a short series on using Object typed variables in SQL Server Integration Services.
+Note: This will be the first post in a short series on using object typed variables (also known as SSIS object variables) in SQL Server Integration Services.

 Why Object Variables?

-Variables with a data type of Object are the most flexible variables in SSIS.
-Data types such as Int, String, and DateType are designed to store just one type of data; however, an Object typed SSIS variable can store almost any type of data, even information that can’t otherwise be represented in Integration Services.
-In most cases, SSIS doesn’t even have to be configured to know what type of data you’re storing in an Object typed variable – usually, it can simply pass the value along the wire as a bunch of bits without knowing or caring what’s in there.
+SSIS object variables are easily the most flexible type of storage structure in Integration Services.
+Data types such as Int, String, and DateType are designed to store just one type of data; however, an SSIS object variable can store almost any type of data, even information that can’t otherwise be represented in Integration Services.
+In most cases, SSIS doesn’t even have to be configured to know what type of data you’re storing in an object-typed variable – usually, it can simply pass the value along the wire as a bunch of bits without knowing or caring what’s in there.

-When considering the use of Object typed variables in SSIS, I’ll give the same disclaimer that I give for using script tasks/components in SSIS: Just because you can doesn’t mean you should.
+When considering the use of an SSIS object variable, I’ll give the same disclaimer that I give for using script tasks/components in SSIS: Just because you can doesn’t mean you should.
 If a native data type will work to store any possible value for a particular variable, by all means, don’t complicate your code by adding unnecessary moving parts.
 Use Object typed variables only when a native type won’t do – otherwise, stick to the well-worn path.

-There are a few cases that come to mind that lend themselves to using Object typed variables in SSIS:
+There are a few cases that come to mind that lend themselves to using SSIS object variables:

 - Handling binary data.
 A common example of this is extracting binary data from or writing binary data to a VARBINARY field in a relational database.
 If you need an interim storage mechanism in which this binary data should be stored, and Object variable can be a good solution.
 In this case, the ETL pipeline doesn’t necessarily need to be aware of what is stored in the Object typed variable .